| Contact | Presskit/FAQ | Wiki | Sean's Blog | Devlog

 Critical Reception

-"Sean Hogan and Jonathan Kittaka have made magic with this game, creating a world that I could be afraid to enter but never want to leave...The locations are vibrant and detailed, going to all manner of different places...[the music] can take the visual mood and shift it into territory that pixel art shouldn't be able to inhabit...I know we're only in February, but this has Game of the Year written all over it."
+"Melos and Marina have made magic with this game, creating a world that I could be afraid to enter but never want to leave…The locations are vibrant and detailed, going to all manner of different places…[the music] can take the visual mood and shift it into territory that pixel art shouldn't be able to inhabit…I know we're only in February, but this has Game of the Year written all over it."

 Joel Couture, Mash Those Buttons